barend-erasmus/new-software-developer-at-euromonitor/README.md

 ## The Time with QA

 At first it was a struggle.
-Getting to learn the process of QA and grasping Telerik was quiet difficult.
+Getting to learn the process of QA and grasping Telerik was quite difficult.
 To think like a tester takes more planning than I initially thought, thinking of all the scenarios and entry points.
 Within the first week I started to find it easier but noticed a tester has a lot of responsibility which might be the reason why QA takes long.
 After I’ve been with QA, I have more respect for them and understand the hurdles that they might encounter.

 ## Working as a Developer

-Knowing that Euromonitor developers have a large variety of skills, I was excited to start working with them.
+Knowing that Euromonitor developers has a large variety of skills, I was excited to start working with them.
 By learning something new every day made hours feel like minutes and months like weeks.
-I enjoy working in this environment where knowledge is always share and help is given when required.
+I enjoy working in this environment where knowledge is always shared and help is provided when required.

 ## Goals

-As I’m still young, I still want to get BSc. degree but personally I value experience more than education thus I’m only looking to start my degree in 2019, for now I’m interested in Microsoft Certifications.
+As I’m still young, I still want to get BSc. degree but personally I value experience more than education, thus I’m only looking to start my degree in 2019, for now I’m interested in Microsoft Certifications.